mod-net/module-pallet/docs/archive/mcp-reference.md

 ### Tool Commands

-We need a convention for running commnads from the model output.
++We need a convention for running commands from the model output.
 We can use `!` prepended to a string to indicate that this h how it is a command to run.
 We can use the same syntax as shell commands to run commands.

 ## ToolSets